josejuansanchez/GDG-DevFestSur-2013/IntentService/README.md

 IntentService
 =============

-Android Application using an IntentService running in the same proces as the rest of the components.
+Android Application using an IntentService running in the same process as the rest of the components.

 ![IntentService](http://josejuansanchez.org/blogimages/android_intentservice.png)